19 Examples of Patient Engagement Tools

 15. Explanation of Benefits

-Due to the Affordable Care Act (ACA), all consumers should have health insurance coverage.
-However, just because a consumer has coverage does not mean they accurately understand what that coverage means or how they can use it.
+Due to the Affordable Care Act (ACA), all consumers should have health insurance coverage (though nearly 8% of consumers remain uninsured).
+However, just because a healthcare consumer has coverage does not mean they accurately understand what that coverage means or how they can use it.
 Education about coverage helps consumers know their options and see opportunities to receive treatment and help where they thought it was impossible.

 16. Request for Feedback

 There is always room for improvement.
-By being asked for feedback and improvements in a meaningful, personalized way, consumers can help identify and correct mistakes.
+By being asked for feedback and improvements in a meaningful, personalized way, consumers can help identify and correct issues that represent barriers to a superior patient experience.
 This simple feedback request helps patients feel heard, which improves relationships while also providing them with an opportunity to make an impact on more than just their health.
+NPS (Net Promoter Score) and positive ratings & reviews can be leveraged in reputation management and social media, which is the 21st century’s “word of mouth” for hospitals and urgent care, among other provider organizations.

 The day they meet with a doctor or healthcare provider is extremely stressful for many people.
 They are more worried about their health than accurately understanding everything that is explained to them.
 Rather than allowing patients to function on what they may remember, follow-up contacts provide the chance to strengthen and reestablish patient engagement.